Fortline89/ELK-project/README.md

 These commands might be helpful to run to download the playbook, update the files, etc.

-ssh azdmin@JumpBox(PublicIP)
+ssh azdmin@JumpBox(PublicIP).

+sudo docker container list -a to find your ansible container.

+sudo docker start container (name of the container: “gallant_jackson”)

+sudo docker attach container (name of the container: “gallant_jackson”).

+cd /etc/ansible/.

-sudo docker container list -a to find your ansible container. sudo docker start container (name of the container: “gallant_jackson”) sudo docker attach container (name of the container: “gallant_jackson”) cd /etc/ansible/ ansible-playbook install_elk.yml (configures and starts the Elk container on the Elk-Server) cd /etc/ansible/filebeat/ ansible-playbook filebeat-playbook.yml (installs Filebeat on webservers) ansible-playbook metricbeat-playbook.yml (installs metricbeat)
+ansible-playbook install_elk.yml (configures and starts the Elk container on the Elk-Server).

+cd /etc/ansible/filebeat/.

+ansible-playbook filebeat-playbook.yml (installs Filebeat on webservers).

+ansible-playbook metricbeat-playbook.yml (installs metricbeat).